tensorlakeai/indexify/docs/docs/getting_started.md

 This starts the Indexify ingestion API and scheduler.
 The server state, ingested and extract content will be stored on local disk.
 The following endpoints are started -

-- Ingestion API ([http://localhost:8900](http://localhost:8900)) - The API endpoint for uploading content and retreive from indexes and SQL Tables.
+- Ingestion API ([http://localhost:8900](http://localhost:8900)) - The API endpoint for uploading content and retrieve from indexes and SQL Tables.
 - User Interface ([http://localhost:8900/ui](http://localhost:8900/ui)) - Dashboard for extraction graphs, content and indexes.

 !!! note ""